I came to Lima hoping to find a new side of the city.

 I had coffees at the Contemporary Art Museum with a child psychologist, a therapist helping me put together my story on the effects of living under rigid economic segregation.
 She showed up from her apartment not far away, just one of the many young professionals who live and work here.

 She was the rule.
 Toursts aren’t rare here, but we are the exception.

 The thing about Barranco is that it isn’t unknown.
 This community is often referred to as the SOHO of Lima, and its bohemian murals and street performers do give it a very artsy, counterculture vibe.

 If you stop there, though, you’ll miss what’s really happening all around you.
-This is a place where you can get food of every stripe, not just classic, local dishes served as comfort food to a past generation but the fun, interesting and multicultural menus put together by a generation that wants to put its own stamp on the place where they live.
-It’s a place where, in the brief five days I had, half my conversations involved plans for something bigger.
+This is a place where you can get food of every stripe, not just classic dishes served as comfort food to a past generation but fun, interesting and multicultural menus put together by a generation that wants to put its own stamp on the place where they live.
+It’s a place where, in five brief days, half my conversations involved plans for something bigger.

 For the first time I actually enjoyed my time in Lima though.
 Leaving, I actually felt hopeful that a few years from now I might just look forward to coming back.